a9tavako/coding_nuggets/README.md

 # coding_nuggets
-A collection of coding problems and games.
+A collection of code snippets for programming questions and games.